 Sunbeam Mixmaster Model 1

 The model that I have is classified as the Model 1.
 The manufacturer date was May 16, 1935.
 It was the first model that featured a variable 10 speed configuration.
 The back featured vent hole to help cool the motor during use.
 Unlike today mixmaster, the body is all metal in construction and generally very durable.
-Even after 80 years, mines still work just fine.
+Even after 80 years, it still work.

 Base and Bowls

 The bowl that come with the mixmaster of this era is a green jadeite bowl.
 It is made of glass and comes with a juicer attachment.
 The color is a striking contrast with the tannish yellow body of the mixer.
-As odd choice done by the company.
-Luckily for me, I dont have that bowl so I use a copper bow as a replacement.
+An odd choice that made it iconic.
+Unfortunately for me, I dont have that bowl so I use a copper bow as a replacement.

 At its base, there is a plate that can be removed.
 This base has two position, center and offset.
 This was most likely done so that you can move and mix more content of the bowl.
 The plate also rotates at its axis so that it can aid in mixing.
 In the modern iteration, the bowl holder is motorized and rotates by itself.